aric-hamburg/brown-bag-sessions/README.md

 Wir freuen uns darauf, Dich bei zukünftigen Events wieder begrüßen zu dürfen.

 ## Nächster Vortrag
-**10.09.2026** - Justus Kilian Wolff (Gründer - bools): Entscheidungsprobleme mathematisch lösen

-Was haben Schichtplanung, Lieferrouten und Produktionsplanung gemeinsam?
-Sie alle lassen sich mit mathematischer Optimierung lösen, einem Bereich der KI, der oft im Schatten von Sprachmodellen steht.
-Diese Session gibt eine kompakte Einführung und zeigt interaktiv, wie große Optimierungsmodelle erstellt und gelöst werden können.
+**15.09.2026** - Makysm Kitsera (CEO and Founder - Dr.MaxHealth): Healthcare in the Age of AI: From Hype to Clinical Reality -- in English

+AI is rapidly becoming capable of answering medical questions, interpreting complex information and matching or exceeding expert performance on selected benchmarks — but turning these capabilities into useful clinical systems is a very different challenge.
+This talk will look at the gap between impressive AI demonstrations and real-world healthcare, including the problems of fragmented patient data, longitudinal reasoning, reliability, clinical integration and proving actual value.
+I’ll also discuss where the next generation of medical AI may be heading and share some of the lessons we are learning while building Dr.MaxHealth.

 ## Weitere geplante Vorträge
 ### September 2026
-- **15.09.2026** - Makysm Kitsera (CEO and Founder - Dr.MaxHealth): Healthcare in the Age of AI: From Hype to Clinical Reality -- in English
 - **17.09.2026** - Theodor Schöwitz (Mitgründer und Produktentwicklung - Sozial KI): Souveräne KI für soziale Einrichtungen
 - **22.09.2026** - Manja Baudis (Geschäftsführerin - Die Lautmaler) & Dr. Jutta Stock (Beratung Conversational AI): Conversational AI: Durchbruch vs. Vertrauensproblem
 - **24.09.2026** - Lou Dutko (CTO - Lemberg Solutions): How to integrate AI into your dev process effectively -- in English